Group training - Orange Knowledge Programme

 The grant includes training development and implementation costs as well as participants related costs.

-- room for innovative approaches such as living labs, blended learning, study visits and short internships
+- due to the larger budget, there is more room for innovative approaches such as living labs, study visits and short internships

 - possibility to include investments of up to 10% of the OKP subsidy amount in the budget

 Whether or not you can get funding for your training request depends on:

 - the candidates to participate in the training;